Rajat-dhyani/titanic_survival/README.md

 # Titanic Survival
-*Udacity - Machine learning Nano Degree Program : Project 0*
+*Udacity - Machine learning Nano Degree Program : Project-0*

 # Project Overview
 *This is first project in the series of the projects listed in Udacity- Machine Learning Nano Degree Program.*